 After we receive your ticket we will have your site cleaned within the next few hours.
 You will receive an email if we need clarification or once we have an update on your case.
 If you have questions, please update the ticket.

 FTP/SFTP host: This is the name of the server that we will need to connect to.

 Username: The username we should use to log into the server via the connection type identified above.

-Password: The password associated witht he username associated with the server that we need to log into.
+Password: The password associated with the username for the server that we need to log into.

 Connection Port: Depending on your server, you might have different port configurations we need to use.
-By Default, we’ll try port 21 for FTP and 22 for SFTP.
-If you have a unique configuration, we encourage you to add it here so that we can quicly connect.
-This is optional, but worth thinking through.
+By default, we’ll try port 21 for FTP and 22 for SFTP.
+If you have a unique configuration, we encourage you to add it here so that we can quickly connect.

-Site Directory: Depending on your host, you might have multiple directories under one hosting account, all associated with different domains.
-It’s important you identify the full path of whichever domain expeirencing the problem.
-Not doing so early could introduce delays to the process.
-Optional, but highly encourage if you have a lot of sites on your hosting account.
+Site Directory: Depending on your host, you might have multiple directories under one hosting account associated with different domains.
+It’s important you identify the full path of the domain you are requesting assistance for.
+Not doing so could cause delays in cleaning your site.

-We are traditionally very fast to respond, but some of the biggest delays come from bad credentials.
-It’s important you work with your Developer / Hosting provider to understand the details of how to connect to your server.
-If Sucuri agents cannot connect, or gain access to the environment, they’ll be unable to perform their jobs.
-The biggest delays we experience are often attributed to bad credentials, so please verify.
+We are traditionally very fast to respond, but some of the biggest delays come from incorrect credentials.
+It’s important you work with your developer or hosting provider to verify the details of how to connect to your server.
+If Sucuri agents cannot connect or gain access to the environment, they’ll be unable to work on your site.